samfoo/noobhack/readme.md

 nethack is hard
 ---------------

-**noobhack** does it's best to augment playing nethack.
+I know, right?! **noobhack** does it's best to augment playing nethack.
 It does anything and everything it can to help you along the way to a successful ascension.

 how does noobhack help me?
 --------------------------